oskarkook/proxy-form/README.md

 - `defaultValues` - Required.
 Provides default (initial) values for the form
 - `defaultOptions` - Optional.
 An object with the following optional properties:
   - `mode` - `onBlur` or `onChange`.
 Defaults to `onChange`, which will trigger updates to the UI on any change.
 When set to `onBlur`, it will trigger updates to the UI when the field loses focus
+- `initialChangedFields` - Optional.
+Used to restore form state from a previous session, should be an object from `useFormContext().getChangedFields()`
+- `listeners` - Optional.
+Global listeners that will be called on every form change

 ### `useForm()`
 Hook, which provides some convenience functions and tracks dependencies.